Is Honey Good for People With Diabetes?

 Also, pregnant females and individuals with poor immunity must not have raw honey.
 As it does not need pasteurization procedures.
 People buy processed honey from markets, but remember it might comprise sugar or syrup.
 The additional sweetener may have an impact on the blood sugars differently.

 Honey is a natural sweetener.
+It might exert a positive effect on a person’s glycemic index.
 However, just like any form of sweetener, moderation is important.
-Discuss with a doctor before including honey in one’s diet.
+Discuss with a doctor before including honey to one’s diet.
 Honey is not appropriate for every person.
-However, within limits, honey is ok with diabetes patients with controlled blood sugar can eat some amount of honey.
+However, in limits diabetics can eat honey.
 If a person consumes honey, ensure that it’s organic, raw, or pure honey free of any added sugars.

 What is the recommended amount of honey for a diabetic?